scarisey/bastion/benchmark/README.md

 Compared to a hand written converter, bastion seems to be 2x times slower.

-Decoding json using Circe and the specific handwritten converter is about the same performance as bastion + uJson, but I guess we need more benchmarks on this point.
+Decoding json using Circe + a specific handwritten function to convert the Case Class representation of json to Domain Case Class is about the same performance as bastion + uJson that made this labor automatically.

 Encoding json using Circe cannot be compared directly with Bastion when case class constructors are private, since Circe derivation cannot be involved in auto mode.